 Laura Miller: “All-American Vacationland: African American, Puerto Rican, and Italian Resorts in the Catskill Mountains, 1920-1980.”
-Research Fellow at Rockefeller Archive Center.
+Currently Independent Consultant.

 Thomas Army: "Engineering Victory: The Ingenuity, Proficiency, and Versatility of Union Citizen Soldiers in Determining the Outcome of the Civil War."
 Currently Adjunct Professor, Quinnipiac University.

 Andrew Dausch: "Discovering Brazil in Twentieth-Century France, 1930-1964: Franco-Brazil Cultural Politics in the Era of Decolonization."
 Currently Assistant Director of Fellowships and Postgraduate Scholarships at Smith College.

 Maria Abunnasr: "The Making of Ras Beirut: A Landscape of Memory for Narratives of Exceptionalism, 1870-1975."
 Currently Independent scholar, historical consultant, and oral historian in Beirut, Lebanon.

 Michella Marino: "Sweating Femininity: Women Athletes, Masculine Culture, and American Inequality from 1930 to the Present."
-Currently Assistant Professor of History at Hastings College.
+Currently Deputy Director at Indiana Historical Bureau

 Carolyn Barske: "The Lover's Instructor": Courtship Advice in Anglo-America, 1640-1830."
 Currently Interim Director, Muscle Shoals National Heritage Area, University of North Alabama.

 Yveline Alexis: "Nationalism & the Politics of Historical Memory: Charlemagne Peralte's Rebellion against U.S. Occupation of Haiti, 1915-1986."
 Currently Assistant Professor of Africana Studies at Oberlin College.